oracle-livelabs/oci/digital-twin/00-intro/intro.md

 ![Digital Twin Architecture](./images/achitecture.png)

-Get hands-on learning with training labs about Oracle cloud solutions.
-The workshops featured cover various solutions, skill levels, and categories based on Oracle Cloud Infrastructure (OCI).

 Estimated time: 120 minutes

 ### Objectives

-1. Understand the refrence architecture to detect anomaly and OCI at high level
+1. Understand the digital twin application at high level
-2. Understand the digital twin application at high level
+2. Understand the anomaly detection principle at high level
-3. Hands-on experience with OCI services to implement digit twin solution with OCI services and MapleSim
+3. Get hands-on experience of deploying digit twin with OCI services and MapleSim
-4. Understand the anomaly detection principle at high level
+4. Get hands-on experience of using digital twin to generate simulation data
+5. Learn how to use Oracle Anomaly Detection to monitor asset data